Scotland’s Oldest Bridges.

 Buttress.
 A masonry block attached to the side a wall, often at regular intervals, serving to strengthen it.

 Catenary.
 The curve that an idealised hanging chain or cable assumes under its own weight when supported only at its ends.
-The lines of thrust of all arches take the shape of an inverted catenary curve; in order to confer stability, these lines of thrust should lie within the masonry itself.
+The lines of thrust of all arches take the shape of an inverted catenary curve.
+In order to confer stability, these lines of thrust should lie within the masonry itself.

 Centering.
 A type of false-works.
 A temporary wooden structure, used during construction of a bridge, to support the spanning of the gap and hold the voussoirs in place until the structure is complete.
 There is a misconception that the keystone has to be in place before the centering is ‘struck’ (removed).
-This is true- but In fact, every voussoir in the ring must be in place.
+This is true, but In fact every voussoir in the ring must be in place.

 Cofferdam.
-Originally, a Roman contrivance to create dry space for the underwater construction of piers (Old Scots: bulwark.
+Originally a Roman contrivance to create dry space for the underwater construction of piers (Old Scots: bulwark.
 Old French:bâtardeau).
 A gin and ram was employed to drive piles into the mud, adjacent to each other, until a full semi-watertight circle was completed, perhaps 50ft. in diameter, then the central pool was emptied by chains of men with ladders and scoops.

 Coping Stone (Capstone).
 Coping is flat or moulded masonry which sits on the top of a wall or parapet to provide weather protection and waterproofing. ( Fig 4.)

 Corbel.
-A weight carrying masonry joist, protruding from a wall and embedded within it, thus counteracting the levering effect of the supported weight; a type of masonry bracket, but often seen in continuous courses along the wall, sometimes supporting a platform or corbel table .
+A weight-carrying masonry joist, protruding from a wall and embedded within it, thus counteracting the levering effect of the supported weight; a type of masonry bracket, but often seen in continuous courses along the wall, sometimes supporting a platform or corbel table .
 A console is similar to a corbel but not embedded to any extent; ie. less structural and more decorative in function.

 Corbel arch.
 A primitive type of arch comprising opposing sets of corbels overlapping each other, each approaching its opposite number, finally meeting at the top.
 This may be fashioned to create a corbel vault.
 A very early primitive bridging arch.